StevenMayher/432-2022/classes/class09/README.md

 5. Several good essays from **Lab 1 Question 3** (about Jeff Leek's book) are now posted to our Shared Google Drive in the **Lab 01 Materials** section, and also as separate notes on Piazza.
 Please feel encouraged to add to the discussion of these pieces on Piazza, if you have any thoughts.
 6. Thanks to those of you who participated in the poll on Piazza about Chapter 2 of *The Signal and the Noise*.
 You should be able to see the results there now, in the `silver_signal_noise` folder.
     - I asked which of the following principles outlined in Chapter 2 of the Signal and the Noise seems most important to you as you think about improving your own ability to forecast, meaning both (1) use data from the past to make more effective forecasts about what will happen in the future, and (2) learn from the forecasts made by others.
-    - Today's Forecast is the First Forecast of the Rest of Your Life was chosen by 19 people (46% of respondents)
+        - 19 people (46% of respondents) chose Today's Forecast is the First Forecast of the Rest of Your Life
-    - Think Probabilistically was chosen by 16 people (39% of respondents)
+        - 16 (39%) chose Think Probabilistically
-    - Look for Consensus was chosen by the remaining 6 respondents (15%)
+        - 6 (15%) chose Look for Consensus
-    - Several people were good enough to add some thoughts in the discussion below.
+    - Several people were good enough to add some thoughts in the discussion of the poll.
 Thank you very much for your insight.

 ## Important Note from Dr. Love on Effect Size and Interpreting Effect Sizes